phalcon-orphanage/docs/en/api/Phalcon_Validation_Message_Group.rst

 public *boolean*  **valid** ()

-Check if the current annotation in the iterator is valid
+Check if the current message the iterator is valid